nineflowAmin/daniel-kereama.github.io/council-transcript.md

   <div class="transcript-footer">
     <p><a href="{{ '/ai-safety/alignment/governance/relational-ai/philosophy/2025/12/06/the-living-council-relational-safety-for-human-ai-coevolution.html' | relative_url }}" class="btn-back">← Back to Article</a></p>
-    <p class="transcript-note">This transcript demonstrates the Living Council architecture in action.
+    <p class="transcript-note">This transcript demonstrates the Nineflow.AI Council architecture in action.
 Each domain contributes its unique perspective, and the Mediator synthesizes them into a coherent response that maintains productive disagreement while building toward understanding.</p>
   </div>
 </div>